Fechin/reference/sass.md

 categories:
     - Programming
 intro: |
-      This is a quick reference to [Sass stylesheets](https://sass-lang.com).
+      This is a quick reference cheat sheet that lists the most useful features of [SASS](https://sass-lang.com).
 ---

 Basics {.cols-3}